 Our brains run so much of what we accomplish: perceptions, our pattern recognition, motor programs, behavioral routines, drives, digestion, all without conscious attention, such that we fail to notice it.
-And we wrongly assume when we see an animals behavior that resembles ours that they must be conscious as well, when there is no evidence at all for that folk belief, and a mountain of evidence against it that the average person is wholly unaware of.
+And we wrongly assume when we see an animals behavior that resembles our consciously directed behavior, that they must be conscious as well, when there is no evidence at all for that folk belief, and a mountain of evidence against it that the average person is wholly unaware of.

 Chimps for example can see.
 They have vision.
 But they most likely don’t know they are in the act of “seeing” when they are.
 There is no need for that kind of conscious reflection, to produce the majority of behaviors in animals and man.
 A re-representation of what we are doing, remembered or imagined episodes in our lives, may be something utterly unique to human beings.
 We can produce the the thought “I am seeing with my eyes” effortlessly the moment we wake up daily.
 There is no evidence that even our closest genetic relatives, the chimpanzee, can.

 When the mildly epileptic person is momentarily “gone” during an absence seizure, for that brief 30 seconds or so, they still see, can get up and walk to the door, reach for the handle under normal visual guidance, smack their lips and perform other simple behavioral routines…while simultaneously displaying utter lack of response to their name.
 Their self is gone, it is why it is termed an absence seizure.
 When they come back they can say I am seeing now, but operated without conscious reflection while seeing just moments before.
 I suspect strongly that is how animals operate.
 They see just fine, but have no concept of “seeing” no knowledge that they are “seeing” nor at a given moment in time, in a place, as we do.

 I suspect chimpanzees and all other animals may operate without such conscious reflection 24/7; their entire lives.
-It isn’t necessary for behavior and there is no indication they have the conceptual capacity to know what things like “seeing” is, what a chimpanzee or a bat is.
-The chimp I contend doesn’t know he is a chimp any more than a bat knows or needs to know he is a bat to sonically detect and catch mosquitoes.
+It isn’t necessary for behavior and there is no indication they have the conceptual capacity to know what things like “seeing” is, or what a chimpanzee or a bat is.
+The chimp I contend doesn’t know he is a chimp any more than a bat knows or needs to know he is a bat in order to ultra-sonically detect and catch mosquitoes.

 The chimp will beg for food from an experimenter that faces him.
 We think “Well, he knows we can see him, that’s why he doesn’t beg to you when your back is turned, he knows you can’t see him.”
-But the chimp is easily fooled by a bucket over the experimenter’s head or having the experimenter wear a blindfold, the chimp will beg just the same, despite the experimenter no longer being able to see the chimp’s request.
-As long as the experimenter’s body is facing toward them.
+But the chimp is easily fooled by placing a bucket over the experimenter’s head or having the experimenter wear a blindfold, the chimp will beg just the same, despite the experimenter no longer being able to see the chimp’s request.
+As long as the experimenter’s body is facing toward them, they will beg.
 From a number of experiments like these, it appears chimps have no concept of “seeing”.
-It would be a further, wholly unwarranted stretch to think the chimp could entertain the even more complete thought “I am seeing with my eyes right now.”
+It would be a further, wholly unwarranted stretch to think the chimp could entertain the even more conceptually complex thought “I am seeing with my eyes right now.”
 We would need to prove at minimum that it has any of those concepts to make that thought: “seeing”, “I”, “eyes”, “right now.”
 So it appears the chimp operates quite blindly, automatically to the stimuli around him, not knowing what he is doing, following a simple unconscious behavioral rule “beg for food when the other chimp or person is facing you.”
 No knowledge of seeing needed, and strong evidence the chimp has no such concept.